elephantmipt/compressors/docs/source/Distillation/callbacks.rst

 Wrappers
 --------
-Wrappers is useful when your callback inputs something defferent then hidden states or logits, but you don't want to modify batch in your runner.
+Wrappers is useful when your callback inputs something different then hidden states or logits, but you don't want to modify batch in your runner.

 .. automodule:: compressors.distillation.callbacks.wrappers